Frequently asked questions

 As you have received an offer, you meet the requirements for the group that course falls into.
 However, you do not meet the requirements for the more competitive course group/s.
 If you are interested in other courses in the course group that you have already been made an offer for, or courses in a less competitive group, you can change your preference in your application by the next preference closing date for it to be considered.

 I have received an unsuccessful letter for the courses I listed.
 I then changed my course preferences but I didn’t get an outcome letter for my new course preference.
 Why?

 You do not meet the requirements to get into courses via the Global Leadership Entry Program.
-However, you can consider other entry options such as Schools Recommendation Scheme and Academic Entry Program.
+However, you can consider other entry options such as Academic Entry Program.
 Use our Macquarie Entry Navigator to compare all entry programs and work out which ones suit you.

 Once I've received an offer, can it be taken away; for example, if I didn't end up getting the HSC (ATAR) prerequisite mark for the course?